 Contact us for a free consultation.
 We will ask you about what the debt collector has done to you.
 If we see a good FDCPA case in their actions, we can discuss representing you in a lawsuit.
 If the debt collector hasn’t violated the laws yet, we can advise you on how to deal with them anyways.
 We have the experience and results to prove that we’re a great choice for Your FDCPA Attorney!

-If you think you may be the victim of illegal debt collection practices, then contact your Florida and California FDCPA Attorney for a free consultation.
+If you think you may be the victim of illegal debt collection practices, then contact your Florida FDCPA Attorney for a free consultation.
 Protect your rights and receive just compensation!
 Call or email us today for a free evaluation of your case.
 We take FDCPA cases on contingency: No Fees Unless You Win Money!